Altinn/altinn-studio-docs/content/dialogporten/reference/authorization/dialog-tokens/_index.md

 ## Usage for end-user systems (OAuth clients)

-Dialog tokens are embedded withing the [single dialog response model]({{<relref "../../entities/dialog/#GetDialogDto_dialogToken">}}), and is a self-contained, signed JWT containing claims from the authenticated user and the dialog itself, including what actions and authorization attributes the user is authorized for.
+Dialog tokens are embedded withing the [single dialog response model]({{<relref "../../entities/dialog">}}) (see `dialogToken`), and is a self-contained, signed JWT containing claims from the authenticated user and the dialog itself, including what actions and authorization attributes the user is authorized for.

 The dialog tokens should be transferred as-is as a bearer token in a `Authorization` HTTP header.
 The contents of the dialog token should normally not be considered by the clients, ie. the token should be treated as an opaque string.